Fifi-Banjoko/Fifi-Banjoko/README.md

 - 👋 Hi, I’m @Fifi-Banjoko
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning python for AI and development
+- 🌱 I’m currently learning python for Data Science, AI and development
 - 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me: email- fifibanjoko@gmail.com, phone- +2348157183283